ansible-collections/kubernetes.core/README.md

 This repo will be the future home of all `kubernetes.core` development.
 This Ansible Content Collection began as `community.kubernetes` and, as of the release of 1.1.0, is in the process of being transitioned to this new name.
 See [kubernetes.community issue #221](https://github.com/ansible-collections/community.kubernetes/issues/221) for more.

+New issues and PRs should continue to be filed with community.kubernetes.

 ```yaml
 ---
 collections: